 For most people, it is a once in a lifetime once to travel around the world.
 Everyone has a different reason why they join Peace Boat.
 Some have worked so hard all their life so they want to see the world when they retire.
 Some want to take time off and think about their life and career.
 Some want to take a GAP year.
 Some want to leave a new language (through the GET Programme).
 Everyone on Peace Boat has an interesting story and that is what makes the Peace Boat experience so interesting.

+If you have the skills, you can sail around the world for free as a Peace Boat volunteer.
 Volunteer interpreters will facilitate exchanges between international guests onboard, local people in ports and Japanese speaking participants.
 I think the Communication Coordinators (CCs) work very hard as they have to provide translations for many onboard and port activities.
 I am so impressed by how talented they are and the incredible opportunities they have when they participate in many meaningful events and interact with many guest educators.
 The CCs on the 88th Voyage were amazing!
 They became great friends who helped me all the time.
-Find out how to be an interpreter here!

 The volunteer teachers work for Peace Boat’s onboard language programme is known as GET (Global English / Espanol Training) Programme.
 GET is a communication-based programme that aims to improve students’ communicative ability and instill confidence in using English and/or Spanish through a dynamic combination of onboard classroom study, language based events and activities, and exchange programmes in ports of call.